christopher-wolff-zz/rlsuite/README.md

 ## Usage

 There are three main modules in RL Suite: `rlsuite.algos`, `rlsuite.envs`, and `rlsuite.utils`.
-Algorithms are simply methods that you can import from `rlsuite.algos`.
+Algorithms are simply methods whose documentation can be found in the respective algorithm file.
 Environments can be used by importing the respective module and then calling `gym.make(env_name)`.
 The utilities module provides tools for logging, loading experiment data, and plotting results.

 The following snippet demonstrates an example workflow, in which we run the REINFORCE algorithm on the cart-pole environment described by Barto, Sutton, and Anderson (2018).